nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       <br>
       Expected: The most recent window size and location is retained.

-### Deleting a food item
+### Deleting food items

-1. Deleting a food item while all food items are shown
+1. Deleting a food item while all food items are shown.

    1. Prerequisites: List all food items using the `list` command.
 Multiple food items in the list.